nciemniak/molly-simon-site/README.md

 Any additional content pages added to the site should match this pattern.

 ## Design
+### Text Highlights
+To make a word or phrase show up in gold on the site, make that word/phrase bold in the CMS.
+Note that this is not enabled for most section titles.

 ### Icons
 Icons used:
 * [Space and Planets icon set](https://www.iconfinder.com/iconsets/space-and-planets)